 The planned Arroyo Chico Greenway traverses a portion of the Kino South Subarea.
 Applicant shall work with the City Parks & Recreation Department to determine if improvements related to the Arroyo Chico Greenway are required as part of a Project.

-Figure IV.C.4.b(2)(a): Kino South Subarea - Building Placement
+Figure IV.C.3.b(2)(a): Kino South Subarea - Building Placement

-KINO SUBDISTRICT KINO SOUTH SUBAREA STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Street Setback (Distance from Property Line) (1) Street Setback is defined as the line at which construction of a Broadway Frontage N/A A building facade is to occur on a lot.
-N/S Avenue 0 Ft.
+KINO SUBDISTRICT KINO SOUTH SUBAREA STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIREMENTS Street Setback(distance from Property Line) (1) 1 - Street Setback is defined as the line at which construction of a Broadway Frontage N/A A N/S Avenue 0 Ft.
 B A Street Setback runs parallel to, and is measured from, street front E/W Street (2) 0 Ft.
 C property lines and is established to Yard/Alley Setback (Distance from Property Line) create an even building facade line on a street.
 Street Setback applies Side Yard (3) 0 Ft.
 D to street frontage only (both Rear Yard 0 Ft.
 E primary and secondary streets at corner lots) and only applies when Alley 0 Ft.
 F new building footprint exceeds 25% of the site area.
 Where applicable, 75% of new building frontage must be located at or near the Street Setback.
 2 - Adjacent to Affected Residential Property, comply with prevailing setback.
 3 - 20' When Adjacent to an Affected Residential Property.